zearp/OptiHack/README.md

 ## Notes
 * Please use a DisplayPort to DisplayPort cable whenever possible.
 DP -> HDMI conversion often leads to issues.
 If you have to use such a converter or converting cable and run into issues you might benefit from removing ```disable-external-gpu``` and ```disable-hdmi-patches``` entries in the iGPU device info in the config.
 * For 4k to work properly you may need to use the DisplayPort port closest to the VGA connector.
 Thanks to [mgrimace](https://github.com/zearp/OptiHack/pull/11#issuecomment-667554875).
-* The VRAM size is currently set to 2GB in the config, unlike the screenshot suggests.
-If you want to go to back to 1.5GB just remove the ```framebuffer-unifiedmem``` key from the config.
-* I don't know why Dell would lie about the specs if not for up-selling other products but some stuff in their documentation is plain wrong.
-But the 7020 SFF/MT computer supports 32GB RAM, not 16GB.
-The on-board sata ports are *all* 6gbit/s.
-Dell claims one is 3gbit/s max.
-Bad Dell!

 CAN'T DO:
 * SideCar.
 Tried the patches to enable it and it works but it's not smooth and iPad display glitches when the image is moving.
 Good as photo frame only :p
 * DRM for stuff like Netflix and Amazon Prime [require a dGPU](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md).
 Bummer, but not a deal breaker for me personally.
-I do wonder why on my old MacBook I can play Prime Video in 1080p in Safari on a HD4000.
-Somehow DRM works fine there.

 ## Credits
 * The [Acidanthera](https://github.com/acidanthera/) team -- OpenCore(!), WhatEverGreen, Lilu, VirtualSMC, AppleALC, etc, etc. Amazing work.